Viktoo/Insert3D/README.md

-Insert3D is the **easiest** 🥳and **fastest** 🚀way to embed a 3D model in your iOS app.
+Insert3D is the **easiest** 🥳 and **fastest** 🚀 way to embed a 3D model in your iOS app.
 It combines SceneKit and Model I/O into a simple library for creative iOS developers who want to provide a unique experience for their users.

 # Installation